nginxinc/nginx-amplify-doc/amplify-guide.md

 ## Metrics and Metadata

-Most metrics will be collected by the Amplify Agent without requiring the user to perform any additional setup.
-For troubleshooting, see [**What to Check if Amplify Agent Isn't Reporting Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#what-to-check-if-amplify-agent-isnt-reporting-metrics).
+Most metrics are collected by the agent without requiring the user to perform any additional setup.
+For troubleshooting, see [**What to Check if the Agent Isn't Reporting Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#what-to-check-if-the-agent-isnt-reporting-metrics).

-Some additional metrics for NGINX monitoring will only be reported if the NGINX configuration file is adjusted accordingly.
-See [**Additional NGINX Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) below, and pay attention to the Source and Variable fields in the metric descriptions that follow.
+Some additional metrics for NGINX monitoring will only be reported if the NGINX configuration file is modified accordingly.
+See [**Additional NGINX Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) below, and pay attention to the *Source* and *Variable* fields in the metric descriptions that follow.

 ### OS Metrics